Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 ![Screen capture](../Images/azfunc5postman.png?raw=true)

-### 2. Deploy the Azure functions to Azure
+## How to deploy the functions to Azure

+In this document, we propose two options to deploy the resources (Storage, Plan and Functions App) and deploy the code to the Azure Functions app:

+- A. Using Visual Studio Code or Azure CLI
+- B. Using an ARM template and GitHub Actions for continuous integration.
+With such deployment, the Azure app instance will be updated when you commit code update to your repo.

-#### 2.A First option : deploy from Visual Studio Code or Azure CLI
+### A) First option : deploy from Visual Studio Code or Azure CLI

-For Aure CLI commands, read [this](https://github.com/Azure/azure-functions-dotnet-worker).
+For Azure CLI commands, read [this](https://github.com/Azure/azure-functions-dotnet-worker).

 With VS Code, select the Azure tab and click on the icon to deploy it to Azure.